-M: Course Objectives / Learning Outcomes Upon successful completion of this course, the student will be able to: Analyze the impact of oppression on Deaf/hearing interactions and the role of the interpreter in minimizing the effects of oppression. • Explain the interpreter's role in empowering the interlocutors in interpreted situations.
-Illustrate how cultural and linguistic mediation is integral to the communication facilitation provided by an interpreter. mediation is integral to the con infuncation facilitation Doof and hearing cultural frame Compare "professionalism" from Dear and hearing cultural Irame ·• • Utilize a decision-making model. • Apply ethical principles to interprinciples Assess how certification applies to being a credible professional practitioner.
+M: Course Objectives / Learning Outcomes Upon si Upon successful completion of this course, the student will be able to: Analyze the impact of oppression on Deaf/hearing interactions and the role of the interpreter in minimizing the effects of oppression. • Explain the interpreter's role in empowering the interlocutors in interpreted situations. • Illustrate how cultural and linguistic mediation is integral to the communication facilitation provided by an interpreter. • Compare "professionalism" from a Deaf and hearing cultural frame.
+Utilize a decision-making model.
+Apply ethical principles to interpreting situations.
+Assess how certification applies to being a credible professional practitioner.
 N: Course Content: The following global ideas guide the design and delivery of this course: 1.
 Oppression influences the group dynamics between majority-minority group members in predictable, identifiable ways.
 2. It is critical that interpreters understand the characteristics of oppressed and oppressor peoples and recognize any tendencies they may have to use their position of power to reinforce this status quo.
-3. Empowerment of individuals in deaf-deaf interactions and in deaf-hearing interactions results in the empowerment of others in interpreted interactions.
+3. Empowerment of individuals in deaf-deaf interactions and in deaf-hearing interactions results in healthy and essential self-determination.
+Interpreters can play a part in the empowerment of others in interpreted interactions.
 4. Language and culture cannot be separated.
 A significant part of communication facilitation that an interpreter provides depends on cultural, as well as linguistic, mediation.
 5. "Professionalism" is a concept which grows from a cultural frame of reference.
 Interpreters must know the meaning of "professionalism" from both a Deaf cultural frame and from a hearing cultural frame.
-Further, inter hearing interactions.
+Further, interpreters must know how to balance that role in deaf- hearing interactions.
 6. Professional practice requires the critical thinking and the application of ethical principles in making decisions.
-Further, practitioners must be able to clearly express their decision and the basis for their point of view in a variety of formats and settings.
-7. In order to be credible, professional practitioners, it is important for visual language interpreters to become certified.
-0: Methods of Instruction 0.
-Wethous of instruction ъ P : Textbooks and Materials to be Purchased by Stud T.B.A.
-CS .
-Q: Means of Assessment: This course will conform to Douglas College policy regarding the number and weighting of evaluations. of three credits or more should include of three credits or more should include at least five separate evaluations.
-2. A combination of evaluation instruments that includes opportunities for students to demonstrate different ways of knowing, i.e., oral, individual, group, narrative, research.
+Further, practitioners must be able to clearly express their decision and the - basis for their point of view in a variety of formats and settings.
+7. In order to be credible, professional practitioners, it is important for visual language 0: Mathad interpreters to become certified. s of Instruction O: e/Practice P: oks and Materials to be Purchased by Students T.B.A.
+Q: of Assessment: This course will conform to Douglas College policy regarding the number and ng of evaluations.
+1. Adherence to college evaluation policy regarding numbering and weighing of evaluations, i.e., a course of three credits or more should include at least five separate evaluations.
+2. A combination of evaluation instruments that includes opportunities for students to demonstrate • different ways of knowing, i.e., oral, individual, group, narrative, research.
 3. A developmental approach to evaluation that is sequenced and progressive.
 4. Evaluation being used as a teaching and learning tool for both students and instructors.
 5. Commitment to student participation in evaluation through such processes as self and peer evaluation, participation in instrument design and program/instructor evaluation.
-This is a graded course.
-R: Prior Learning Assessment and Recognition This course is available for PLAR.
-D : () Cl l D. l Education Council / Curriculum Committee Bonragantative Cours se Designer(s) Cheryl Palmer Education Council / Curriculun Commuee Representative Dean: : Jan Lindsay Registrar Douii.
-100 mai
+This is a D. Dei an I graded course.
+R: earning Assessment and Recognition 1 ms co urse is available for PLAR.
+Course Designer(s) Cheryl Palmer Education Council / Curriculum Committee Representative